 CA (Chromatic Aberration) is barely noticeable at 24mm and quickly becomes negligible until about 50mm where CA starts creeping back into the corners.
 CA worsens through 70mm where the amount is still not bad for a zoom lens focal length extremity.
 The 24-70 L II has slightly less CA than the 24 L I at 24mm, but the I has less CA at 70mm (by a larger differential).
 CA is generally easy to correct in post processing.

 The 24-70 L II turns in reasonable background blur quality (often referred to as bokeh).
-Following is a bokeh comparison between five 24-something lenses with a few additional L prime lenses thrown in the mix.
+Following is a bokeh comparison (click on the image - opens in new window) between five 24-something lenses with a few additional L prime lenses thrown in the mix.

 All lenses and focal lengths were tested using a stationary (tripod-mounted) Canon EOS 5D Mark III.
 The same focus target was used for all test shots and manual focus was used to obtain ideal focus for each focal length tested.
 Focal length marks on the lenses were used for establishing the focal length setting for each shot.

 The relatively wide angle focal lengths found in these lenses need a close subject and relatively distant background to create a strong background blur.
 Perhaps the biggest difference you are going to see below is that the 24-70 L I acts as a longer focal length lens than most of the other lenses compared here at this relatively close focus distance.
 Again, click on the image below to see the full comparison.